Success Requires Reflection on DevSecOps Failures

 There are so many books on how to succeed, but none about the major challenges and headaches that will ultimately occur when beginning a DevSecOps journey.
 This made writing the book an unforgettable experience.

-The project started on August 3, 2018 when Mark created a Slack Channel for us in order to collaborate.
+The project started on August 3, 2018 when Mark created a Slack Channel for us to collaborate.
 Then he brought in more authors: Aubrey Stern, Chetan Conikee, Caroline Wong, and Chris Roberts.
 We now had eight authors in seven time zones, all with different areas of expertise from countries around the world.
-The amazing thing was that we were all going through the same challenges in our organizations, no matter where we were in the world!
+The amazing thing was that we were all going through the same challenges in our organizations, no matter where we were in the world.
 It showed that DevSecOps was, and still is, being adopted everywhere.
-Security is increasingly becoming more of a priority for software developed today.
-Security isn’t added at the end but baked in from the beginning.
+Security is increasingly becoming a priority for software developed today.
+Security isn't added at the end, but baked in from the beginning.

-By the time August 24th came around we all had our outlines and chapter first drafts done.
+By the time August 24th came around, we all had our outlines and chapter first drafts done.
 The promotion of the book and chapter revision began with vigor.
-Like any DevSecOps project, we had to collaborate, give our best, and lean into different people’s skillsets to really produce something valuable.
+Like any DevSecOps project, we had to collaborate, give our best, and lean into different people's skillsets to produce something valuable.
 When the first week of September came, we opened up the process further.
-We put the call out for volunteer proofreaders and we were amazed at how many people volunteered for the effort, and their enthusiasm.
+We called for volunteer proofreaders, and we were amazed at how many people volunteered for the effort, and their enthusiasm.
 These individuals made the quality of our writing even stronger with their comments, grammatical corrections, and questions.

 The Rewards of Humility

 It's hard to believe how successful the book has become.
 Many people have come up to me and told me how much they've enjoyed the book.
-As I travel around from city to city around the world speaking about adopting DevSecOps practices, I see that the book struck a chord.
+As I travel around the world speaking about adopting DevSecOps practices, I see the book struck a chord.
 Why?
-I think it’s because, like many things, what looks easy “on paper” can be surprisingly challenging to implement in real life.
-It’s important to be honest about that because it helps all of us improve our skills and refine our approach.
+I think it's because, like many things, what looks easy "on paper" can be surprisingly challenging to implement in real life.
+It's important to be honest about that, because it helps us improve our skills and refine our approach.
 DevSecOps is a work-in-progress.

-So, when your DevSecOps project or transition feels frustrating, or impossible, know that this is part of the process, too.
+So, when your DevSecOps project or transition feels frustrating, or impossible, know that this is part of the process.
 Lessons you learn will be yours to keep.
-They will also be yours to share!
+They will also be yours to share.

-It was an honor being a co-author of this reference material.
-We fail fast, fail often, and learn on a daily basis.
-If we weren’t challenged and didn't learn, our jobs and our work would be extremely boring.
+It was an honor to be co-author of this reference material.
+We fail fast, fail often, and learn daily.
+If we weren't challenged and didn't learn, our jobs and our work would be extremely boring.

 Picture of DJ Schleen